Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Did you know you can earn discounts on your car insurance coverage by having good grades?
-Depending on the insurer, you could earn upwards of 10% off your policy by having a high GPA or landing at the top of your class.
+Congratulations on your great report card!
+Sending in your report card to your car insurer could save you a hefty amount on your monthly car insurance premiums.
+Depending on the insurer, you could earn discounts from 10% to 35% off your policy by having a high GPA or being at the top of your class.

 Like most car insurance discounts, you’ll find a range of percentages and amounts from one provider to the next, plus some changes in availability based on what state you’re in or what level of coverage you have.

 - Allstate.
 The discounts offered by Allstate include up to 35% off for good students younger than 25 years old, teens who successfully completed the teenSMART driver education program and to young adults attending college at least 100 miles from home.

 - Nationwide.
 With Nationwide’s list of discounts, you may be eligible for up to a 25% discount if you’re a full-time student holding a B average.

 - Geico.
 The discounts offered with Geico include up to 15% off your car insurance premium for full-time students between 16 and 24 years old who earn at least a B average.

 - State Farm.
 The State Farm discounts for good students offers up to 25% in savings.
 The discounts can be applied even after graduation, until you turn 25 years old.